AndrewJBateman/svelte-tailwind-ssr/README.md

 # :zap: Svelte Tailwind SSR

 * Sveltejs kit used with Vite and RxJS & Tailwind CSS to display country & Github API data
+* Latest vite/Svelte3 folder layout using `+page.server.ts` to fetch server-side data to pass to `+page.svelte` client page.
 * **Note:** to open web links in a new window use: _ctrl+click on link_

 ![GitHub repo size](https://img.shields.io/github/repo-size/AndrewJBateman/svelte-tailwind-ssr?style=plastic)